OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 **Local Time Zones** - The HydroBase Web Service return all dates and times in local time zones, instead of UTC.
-Because of this, the JavaScript example will dislay all x- and y-labels, legends, and table values in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) compliant local date and time formats.
+Because of this, the JavaScript example will display all x- and y-labels, legends, and table values in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) compliant local date and time formats.